Microsoft/azure-docs.pt-pt/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 >`Would you like to supply devices and subnet masks you wish to include in the capture filter?
 [Y/N]:`

-Selecione `Y` para abrir um ficheiro nano onde pode adicionar dispositivos, canais, portas e subconjuntos de acordo com a seguinte sintaxe:
+Selecione `Y` para abrir um ficheiro nano onde pode adicionar um dispositivo, canal, porta e subconjunto de acordo com a seguinte sintaxe:

 | Atributo | Descrição |
 |--|--|